IriaLuz/angular-weather-widget/README.md

 # Weather Widget

-This project is an Angular weather widget that allows users to search for the current weather of a specific city by typing its name.
+This is an Angular weather widget that allows users to search for the current weather of a specific city by typing its name.
+The app fetches weather data using OpenWeatherMap API and displays it in a user-friendly interface.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 ##Getting Started